stellaexp/full-stack-frameworks-project/README.md

 I initially wanted to use the 'Art Images: Drawing/Painting/Sculptures/Engravings' dataset from Kaggle.
 I tried using this dataset initially but soon realised this was not fit for my purpose, so I had to create my own dataset.

-I started by looking at images from the open source image gallery website [unsplash.com](https://unsplash.com/) and then modeled my dataset on the course demonstration.
+I started by looking at images from the open source image gallery website [unsplash.com](https://unsplash.com/) and then modelled my dataset on the course demonstration.
 You can see the structure in the 'fixtures' folder or an example is shown above in the Database Schema.

 The content is entirely fictional and created by myself, therefore it is very limited.
 I would ideally have liked a huge database of artworks available to the user, but for all intents and purposes it showcases a limited number of artworks and demonstrates the purpose of the site.